Turkey's Erdogan trumpets high-speed rail link as election looms

 The line is planned to link up next year with the $2.8 billion Marmaray rail link below the Bosphorus Strait in Istanbul, the first underwater rail link between Asia and Europe, which Erdogan opened last October.

 In the meantime passengers will disembark at Pendik, on the eastern outskirts of the Asian side of Istanbul, some 30 km (20 miles) from the Bosphorus.
-Those traveling to and from Istanbul city center will for now complete their journey by bus and subway.
+Those travelling to and from Istanbul city centre will for now complete their journey by bus and subway.